NazrinUFO/VrcLovenseConnect/README.md

 This setup will make sure that you and others can control your toys without any interference.
 Tags can be changed to be shared only to a few people for a more private use, kind of like a password.

 # What's next?
-- Multi-toy support, with the option to have separate parameters to control each.
 - When Avatar Dynamics goes live: Removing the use of Expression Parameters and replacing "Local-Only" Contacts with normal Contacts to send OSC messages directly, in order to save Expression Parameters memory.

 # Documentation